SSWConsulting/SSW.Rules.Content/categories/marketing/rules-to-better-marketing-plans.md

 - do-you-maintain-and-update-your-marketing-plan

 ---
-<p class="ssw15-rteElement-P">So you’ve got a Marketing Plan, now what?
-Do you know how to get all of your ideas down on paper and make sure all of the time and effort doesn’t go to waste?&#160;</p><p class="ssw15-rteElement-P">​One of the most common things to happen is for companies to write a Marketing Plan, use it once, and then forget about it!
-So how do you avoid this common scenario?&#160;​​​​<br></p>
+So you’ve got a Marketing Plan, now what?
+Do you know how to get all of your ideas down on paper and make sure all of the time and effort doesn’t go to waste?

+One of the most common things to happen is for companies to write a Marketing Plan, use it once, and then forget about it!
+So how do you avoid this common scenario?